-British and Foreign School Society (BFSS) Collection
+British and Foreign School Society (BFSS) Archive

 The Archive Collection of the British and Foreign School Society (BFSS) is probably the most important collection in the world on 19th Century elementary education and teacher training.